5 Ways SMEs Can Improve Employee Productivity In Summer By Richard LeCount

 Create a space conducive to productivity

 It’s more important than ever in summer to ensure that everyone in the office is as comfortable as possible – particularly on very hot days.
+If you aren’t able to be flexible with hours. then it’s important to consider making changes where you can to ensure everyone can work comfortably.

-You could do this by:
+You can do this by:

 • Offering free cool drinks and hydrating snacks